MicrosoftDocs/fabric-docs/docs/onelake/onelake-unity-catalog.md

 > [!NOTE]
 > Granting users direct storage level access to external location storage in ADLS Gen2 does not honor any permissions granted or audits maintained by Unity Catalog.
 Direct access will bypass auditing, lineage, and other security/monitoring features of Unity Catalog including access control and permissions.
 You are responsible for managing direct storage access through ADLS Gen2 and ensuring that users have the appropriate permissions granted via Fabric.
-Avoid all scenarios granting direct storage level write access for buckets storing Databricks Managed Tables.
+Avoid all scenarios granting direct storage level write access for buckets storing Databricks managed tables.
 Modifying, deleting, or evolving any objects directly through storage which were originally managed by Unity Catalog can result in data corruption.

 ## Run the notebook